 Portfolio

-Here is a selection of artwork from the website (below each selection you’ll find links to the full pages), and pieces I have done over the years for scientific publications, presentations, commissions, and events.
+Here is a selection of my work for scientific publications, presentations, commissions, and events.
 Some of them have been published elsewhere and I provide links.
-I hope to showcase the many styles I can work with.
-If you want to commission a piece contact me at diego@sci-flies.com or using the contact form, I am happy to work together to help you express your ideas.
+I can work in many styles.
+I am available for figure design and composition, logo design, illustrations, graphical abstracts, posters and consulting.
+To commission a job please contact me at diego@sci-flies.com or using the contact form, I am happy to work together to help you express your ideas.

 Sampling of images from this website